- Written by Pat Pughe-Parry Pat Pughe-Parry

 Once these basic boundaries are in place it is much easier to have a more harmonious environment.
 Decide on the things that really freak you out and let the other irritations wash over you.

 If you would like to subscribe to our newsletters please enter your name and e-mail address in the box on the left of this page and click on the subscribe link.
-Newsletters are sent out approximately every 2 weeks.
+Newsletters are sent out approximately once a month.
 If the newsletters no longer apply to you, you can unsubscribe at any time.

 Please also share via the social media icons.
 If you know someone who would benefit from this, please send it to them.